vickyfrosties/MemoCode/README.md

 ### Purpose

-This project goal is to have a unique centralized space and get an **easy access** at all the keys resources and concepts from the web development industry that I learn.
+This project goal is to provide a unique centralized space and get an **easy access** at all the keys resources and concepts from the web development industry that I learn.
 As I read blogs, articles and documentations, it gets really challenging to keep track of all the information.
 MemoCode is my tool solution to solve this problem.

 ### Technologies stack